dkolasinski/aruba-instant-on-1930-backup-script/README.md

 # aruba-instant-on-1930-backup-script

-Aruba Instant ON 1930 startup-configuration download script
+Aruba Instant ON 1930 AND CISCO CBS350 startup-configuration download script

+Works on both.
+It is allmost the same GUI.

 ### Requirements